yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 > **Tip**: You must name the repository `yourgithubusername.github.io` .

-## 2. Change repository settings

-Change the basic settings of your forked repository.

-1. Click the "Settings" tab on the page of the forked repository in your GitHub account.
-2. Find the "GitHub Pages" section in the left-hand menu.
-3. Select "Deploy from a branch" as the source (to use the deployment workflow).
-   Set the branch as `gh-pages` and `/(root)`.

-> **Note**: If there is no deployment workflow, you will set it up in a later step.

-### 1. Grant write permissions to GitHub Actions
+## 2. Grant write permissions to GitHub Actions
 Set permissions to allow the deployment workflow to write to the gh-pages branch:

 1. Click the "Settings" tab on your repository page